Big Techday 25

 Talk

-enigame - the joy of solving tricky tasks: Europe's largest code and cipher cracking contest
+enigame - The joy of solving tricky tasks: Europe's largest code and cipher cracking contest

 Humans are innate problem solvers.
 The desire to discover secrets, unravel mysteries, and solve puzzles runs deep in human nature.
 Many of us even make a living out of it: Professionals in STEM fields tackle complex puzzles every day.
 But what makes a problem feel like a joyful challenge rather than a tedious task?
 This talk highlights the core of enigame's daily work - codes, ciphers, patterns, logic, and creativity - through the lens of puzzle hunts.